miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 in the pan.

-Now you chuckle, but keep in mind: after of how your wife sends you for href, you direct road to homosexuals.
+Now you chuckle, but keep in mind: after of how your wife sends you to hell, you direct road to homosexuals.
 Because yours dejected loneliness will quickly notice -
 Only not women, but men.
 And when in